-Our strategy has been reviewed in line with government requirements and has been developed in part through formal consultation with statutory bodies.
-We have completed a series of statutory stakeholder engagement workshops and public consultation events involving business, tourism and community representatives as well as members of the general public.
-This has provided a wealth of local views and preferences to be collated and considered to help determine the preferred approach to future management.
+We have completed a series of stakeholder engagement workshops and public consultation events involving business, tourism and community representatives as well as members of the general public.
+This has provided a wealth of local views and preferences to be collated and considered to help determine the strategic approach to future management.
 We will continue our conversations with partners, statutory stakeholders and local communities as the works arising from the strategy are developed in detail.
 Formal consents, including planning permission supported by Environmental Statements, will be required which will provide further opportunities for public comment.